CODES-group/opyrability/docs/process_model.md

 A more complex case is when the process model is defined as a system of equations.
 These can be nonlinear, algebraic and/or differential that need to be numerically integrated.
-Irrespective of the increased complexity, as long as you follow the syntax that is PyPO-compatible, the process operability calculations performed by PyPO will work effortlessly.
+Irrespective of the increased complexity, as long as you follow the syntax that is opyrability-compatible, the process operability calculations performed by opyrability will work effortlessly.

 One example is the [DMA-MR](examples_gallery/membrane_reactor.ipynb) {cite}`carrasco16, carrasco17`